MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1703.
 Specifies whether to ignore the MO download limit (allow unlimited downloading) over a cellular network for apps and their updates.
 If lower-level limits (for example, mobile caps) are required, those limits are controlled by external policies.

 > [!WARNING]
 > Setting this policy might cause devices to incur costs from MO operators.